ramborra/Deep-Learning/README.md

  ### Achieved a Test Accuracy of 90.3% using Dropout in CNN and 94.9% using Dropout, Regularization and Learning Rate Decay.

+ ## Assignment 5
+ The goal of this assignment is to train a Word2Vec skip-gram model over Text8 data.

+ ## Achieved a loss of 3.355148 for 100000 steps.